IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

                 // `com.tomtom.ivi.platform.defaults.core` plugin.
                 useDefaults()
                 frontends {
-                    // Replace the IndiGO's user profile frontend with the `accountFrontend`. replace(userProfileFrontend, accountFrontend)
+                    // Replace the TomTom IndiGO's user profile frontend with the `accountFrontend`. replace(userProfileFrontend, accountFrontend)
                 }
                 menuItems {
-                    // Replace the IndiGO's user profile menu item with the `accountMenuItem`
+                    // Replace the TomTom IndiGO's user profile menu item with the `accountMenuItem`
                     // and associate it with the `accountFrontend`. replace(userProfileMenuItem, accountMenuItem to accountFrontend)
                 }